1947–48 Dartmouth Indians men's ice hockey season: Season

 With the NCAA instituting a national tournament for the first time for this season, Dartmouth was expected to be one of the two teams selected from the east for the competition.
 The Indians had won the last four eastern intercollegiate titles contested (one tied) and still boasted many of the players that had helped earn those championships.
 While the did lose scoring star Jack Riley to graduation, his place in the lineup was filled ably by brother Joe Riley, a transfer from the defunct program at Illinois.
 Joe was teamed with middle brother and team captain Bill Riley and Bob Merriam to form one of the top scoring lines in the nation and keep Dartmouth atop the college hockey landscape.
 The defense was also a strength of the team, led by Crawford Campbell and Bob Thayer, while Dick Desmond took on the role as the starter in goal.

 After narrowly escaping Boston University in the season opener, Dartmouth settled in and reeled off several dominating victories.
 During the winter break the club headed to Buffalo and ran roughshod over the other three teams assembled.
 The Indians ran their hot start to a 7–0 mark before Boston College dented their record.
 The narrow defeat seemed to spur the team and they responded with several overpowering performances.
 The greens were, however, able to get their revenge against the Eagles in the rematch and continued their winning ways for the rest of the regular season.

 Dartmouth reeled off 13 consecutive wins to finish their slate of game with a 20–1 record and were the obvious choice as the top eastern representative.
 However, before the beginning of the tournament, Dartmouth still had a few game to play.
 After the annual alumni game, the Indians headed up to Toronto to take on the eastern Canadian champions, the Toronto Varsity Blues.
-The northerners handed Dartmouth its worst defeat in eight years and shut out the Indians for the first time since February of 1941.
+The northerners handed Dartmouth its worst defeat in eight years and shut out the Indians for the first time since February 1941.
 Just three days later, the team was in Colorado Springs and having to fight through both fatigue and a mile-high altitude as well as a strong Colorado College outfit.
 Dartmouth's scorers were not deterred and the team doubled up the nation's top offense to advance to the first national championship game in history.